 Welcome to the GWK surrogacy and IVF knowledge center for queer men, which is the path to fatherhood for gay men interested in becoming biological parents.
 While we have put a lot of time and effort into building out this section as a valuable resource for you, we acknowledge that the best way to learn the ins-and-outs of Gay Surrogacy and IVF is to enroll in GWK Academy.
 This will give you access to our unique curriculum of more than a dozen lessons all created specifically to guide gay men like you through each step of your surrogacy journey.
 GWK Academy also features a growing library of “Ask the Expert” videos to answer many of the most commonly-asked questions we get, plus unlimited coaching calls, connections with mentor dads, and introductions to GWK-vetted and approved family-building partners all for just $99 USD.

 Whatever your next step, you likely already have several questions before you get started, which is why we answer some of the most basic and common surrogacy and IVF related questions below.

-Gay surrogacy journeys are typically known as a “Gestational Surrogacy,” which means the eggs of one woman are used to create embryos using the dna specimen of one or two dads.
-The embryo is then transferred to the uterus of a second woman who will carry and deliver the baby.
+Gay surrogacy allows gay men to become biological dads through “gestational surrogacy,” and GWK Academy will walk you through each step of your journey.
+Essentially, gestational surrogacy means the eggs of one woman are used to create embryos using the dna specimen of one or two dads.
+The most viable embryo is then transferred to the uterus of a second woman who will carry and deliver the baby.
 In this way, the dad (or perhaps the dads, if a twin surrogacy using the dna from both) will have a biological connection to the baby, but the surrogate will not.

 If this sounds confusing and complicated, don’t worry, you’ve come to the right place!